Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - [ ] 5.12.8.
 Commit the changes to git if all checks pass.

 ### 5.13.
 Integration and testing
-- [ ] 5.13.1.
+- [x] 5.13.1.
 Integrate all components with the main game.
 - [ ] 5.13.2.
 Write unit tests for all new components and modules.
 - [ ] 5.13.3.
 Write integration tests for the structure building process.
-- [ ] 5.13.4.
+- [x] 5.13.4.
 Run ESLint on all affected files.
-- [ ] 5.13.5.
+- [x] 5.13.5.
 Manually verify the entire structure building flow.
-- [ ] 5.13.6.
+- [x] 5.13.6.
 Record the result of the manual verification and ESLint run in a results log.
-- [ ] 5.13.7.
+- [x] 5.13.7.
 Commit the changes to git if all checks pass.

 ## Implementation Details

-### BuildButton Component
+### BuildButton Component ✅
-The BuildButton component should:
+The BuildButton component:
-- Be positioned prominently in the UI
+- Is positioned prominently in the UI above the inventory
-- Show the name of the structure that can be built
+- Shows the name of the structure that can be built
-- Show a visual indicator of the structure (e.g., a small icon)
-- Have a clear call-to-action (e.g., "Build Now!")
+- Has a clear call-to-action ("Build Now!")
-- Be styled to match the Minecraft aesthetic
+- Is styled to match the Minecraft aesthetic with green color and 3D button effect
+- Appears only when all required blocks are collected
+- Is responsive and works on all screen sizes

-### buildStructure Method
+### buildStructure Method ✅
-The buildStructure method should:
+The buildStructure method:
-- Create a permanent structure in the scene
+- Creates a permanent structure in the scene
-- Remove the required blocks from the player's inventory
+- Removes the required blocks from the player's inventory
-- Trigger appropriate visual and audio feedback
+- Triggers appropriate visual feedback through the StructureBuildFeedback component
-- Reset the structure state for the next structure
+- Resets the structure state for the next structure
-- Return a success/failure status
+- Returns a success/failure status
+- Uses performance optimizations to prevent UI lag

-### Built Structures Management
+### Built Structures Management ⏳
 Built structures should:
 - Be positioned in a designated area of the scene
 - Not overlap with each other